j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 			- it feels like something like this probably should hold
 	- we might consider adopting the standard approach used to prove continuity of equilibrium in the fixed-number-of-consumers-and-goods case where we prove that each consumer's optimal consumption is continuous in the cut-metric via berge theorem
 		- this is probably hard, because if we allow variable numbers of products, the mapping from prices to optimal consumption is a function-valued functional, which seemslike a pretty difficult thing to work with
-		- we'll probably need to rely on some results like (e.1-e.3), which except for real-valued-function valued functionals, rather than to bounded real-valued functionals
+		- we'll probably need to rely on some results like (e.1-e.3), except for real-valued-function valued functionals, rather than to bounded real-valued functionals
-			- also seems hard
+		- this feels quite hard

 ### IV.
 So...
 - this is pretty cool stuff
 - it certainly *feels* like some fairly general results should hold here
 - but a lot more groundwork needs to be laid before this graph limit theory stuff can be used to produce general results about equilibrium behavior of large markets
-- but even this sort of intuitive motivation might usefully point at some reasonable approaches to approximation equilibrium parameters of large markets
+- even so, existing theory can still provide intuitive motivation for some reasonable approaches to approximation equilibria of large markets